viviandotdev/ObsidianVault/20 Sources/Videos/How i stay focused for long period of time (and stop infinite scrolling).md

 type:: #source/video
 tags:: [[productivity]]
 source:: [How I stay focused for long periods of time (and stop infinite scrolling) - YouTube](https://www.youtube.com/watch?v=XF8EqnE1iLo&t=575s)
-## How I stay focused for long period of time (and stop infinite scrolling)

 1. **Log your distractions**
 	Identify the discomfort